Dineshvijay/openvidu-ios/README.md

 #### Steps to connect video call between iOS device & web
 - open your browser and go to https://demos.openvidu.io/openvidu-call/#/
 - By default, RoomID already generated in web app.
-- Enter the same RoomID (web app room id) to iOS device
+- Enter the same RoomID (web app room id) in your iOS device
-- Join call
+- Then click Join call

 ## Pods used